10 Different Types of Frogs in Arizona

 The Mountain Tree Frog is the state’s most abundant frog.
 It is found on the ground or in trees, but it avoids pools of water.
 The Mountain Tree Frog is a species that can be found in the foothills of Arizona.

 The female mountain tree frog can grow up to five inches long, while the male grows up to four inches.
-These types of frogs in Arizona are more active at night and dawn, but they do emerge during the day if it’s wet outside.
+These frogs in Arizona are more active at night and dawn, but they do emerge during the day if it’s wet outside.

 5. The Northern Leopard Frog